What do R&D Tax credits mean for signage companies3 min read

 Solar-powered digital signage

 Sourcing electricity supplies for large digital signage such as billboards has historically been a major challenge for businesses to overcome.
 In some cases, businesses have had to pay thousands of pounds on trenching and connecting signage to power supplies.
 That’s additional to the cost of the signage itself.
 Thus solar-powered signage was developed to resolve safety and environmental issues, whilst using the sun’s rays to reduce operating costs.

 In a consumer age where individuals value experiences over possessions, smart technology has helped to change the game for marketers.
-Smart signs recognises the age and gender of passers-by and uses this information to display relevant products and services that are likely to be of interest.
+Smart signs recognise the age and gender of passers-by and uses this information to display relevant products and services that are likely to be of interest.

 These recent advancements would not have been possible without the financial support of the UK government towards ambitious and creative signage companies.
 Those conducting research and development (R&D) into projects – regardless of their size or success – can now claim for R&D tax credits.

-What Do R&D Tax Credits Mean for Signage Companies: Does your signage company qualify?
+Does your signage company qualify?

 To be eligible for R&D tax credits, any research project your company undertakes must be directly linked to your trade – either an existing one or one you plan on setting up following the outcome of your project.
 To claim R&D tax credits, you must be able to explain the following about your project:

 - How you’ve sought an advance in technology or science